 Such technologies mainly increase convenience and have hardly any positive impact on energy consumption.
 By the way, this does not apply to smart vacuum cleaner robots!
 They, too, are of course convenient, but they consume significantly less electricity than their counterparts, with whom you still have to whiz around the place personally.

 So do bear in mind when you introduce smart home devices into your home that are often expensive, consume additional electricity, and sometimes need to be fed with batteries, which will have to be recycled later.
 However, there are a lot of things you can do to reduce overall operational costs and energy consumption.
 It will hopefully work out for you in the end, as you enjoy the comfort, convenience, as well as save energy and cash.
 How does this work?
 Let us check it out now!

+Our smart thermostat buying guide informs you on what to look out for.
 There are several ways to save energy when it comes to heating.
 You can program the heating to kick on only for it to heat up the space when you're at home and only at the particular room that requires it.

 You can make sure that the heating is automatically turned off at certain times.
 Thanks to geofencing, such heating can detect whether someone is in the house.
 Sensors on doors and windows will also ensure that the heating is automatically turned down when someone opens a window.
-Finally, you can also use sensors to measure the air humidity.
+Finally, you can also use sensors to measure air humidity.
 In this way, you can prevent possible mold growth.

 So there are lots of ways to save energy and money.
 In addition, you can control your heating from the comfort of your couch, even by voice—or remotely via the app.

 There is also a lot of talk about rising electricity bills these days.
 Those who want to/can afford to spend a lot of money simply buy new appliances.
 New washing machines, dishwashers and refrigerators reduce your electricity costs through their inherent energy efficiency.
 But here, too, you can get started without spending too much money using smart technology.